aksland/my-contacts/README.md

     filterProtocolClaims: true, // prevents protocol level claims such as nbf, iss, at_hash, and nonce from being extracted from the identity token as profile dataloadUserInfo: true
   };
 ```

+You will find the SoftRig Swagger for Contacts entity here: https://developer.softrig.com/api-docs/contact

+Wiki docs on how to use the Contacts API with expand, here: https://developer.softrig.com/wiki/how-to/contacts

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.